Watch the Trailer for Our New Season of 'F*CK, THAT'S DELICIOUS'

 F*CK, THAT’S DELICIOUS chronicles the life and eating habits of rap’s greatest bon vivant and follows Bronson as he tours the world with his long-time friends and collaborators, Meyhem Lauren and Big Body Bes.

 Give the trailer a watch above, and be sure to check out the full series when the channel launches next month.
-The premiere episode airs March 3 at 22:00 (US time).
+The premiere episode airs March 3 at 10 PM.